did:plc Method Specification

 As an anti-abuse mechanism, operations have a maximum size when encoded as DAG-CBOR.
 The current limit is 7500 bytes.

 For signatures, the object is first encoded as DAG-CBOR without the sig field at all (as opposed to a null value in that field).
-Those bytes are signed, and then the signature bytes are encoded as a string using base64url encoding.
-The sig value is then populated with the string.
-In strongly typed programming languages it is a best practice to have distinct “signed” and “unsigned” types.
+Those bytes are signed using ECDSA-SHA256, and the signature value is encoded as follows:

 For prev references, the SHA-256 of the previous operation’s bytes are encoded as a “CID”, with the following parameters: